satc-aspiring-pi-workshop-2023/satc-aspiring-pi-workshop-2023.github.io/index.md

 For travel and hotel, arrangements, please refer to [travel details page](/travel) and reach out to [satc_aspire_pi@gwu_edu](mailto:satc_aspire_pi@gwu.edu) for both booking and reimbursement questions.

+**Please note that SEH is a tap-access only building with low security, but it is very active in-and-out.
+You shold be able to get in following someone else in.
+If you find yourself stuck outside, please email [satc_aspire_pi@gwu_edu](mailto:satc_aspire_pi@gwu.edu) and someone will come let you in.**

 ## Travel & Accommodations
 The workshop will take place entirely at George Washington University’s School of Engineering located at 800 22nd St. NW, Washington, DC 20052.